-Egypt is characterized by the abundance of tourist attractions of all kinds, mosques, temples, museums and artistic buildings.
-When it comes to visiting Egypt, the winter season is the best time to enjoy the warm climate of Egypt, and get the most of Egypt's charm during both winter and Egypt travel during Easter.
+Egypt is characterized by an abundance of tourist attractions of all kinds, mosques, temples, museums, and artistic buildings.
+When it comes to visiting Egypt, the winter season is the best time to enjoy Egypt's warm weather and make the most of Egypt's charm during winter and Egypt tours during Easter.

 Let's talk now about the most attractive places in Egypt to be visited.
-At first, of course, will be Cairo the capital the most important you can enjoy the Best Tours in Cairo
+First, of course, will be Cairo the capital the most important you can enjoy the Best Tours in Cairo

 Top things to do in Cairo:

 The Pyramids of Giza are considered of the seven wonders of the world.
 They are built on the Giza Plateau, just outside the city of Cairo.
 This pyramid complex consists of three great pyramids, namely the Pyramid of Cheops, the Pyramid of Chephren, and the Pyramid of Mycerinus which are tombs, each of them has the name of the King who built it and was buried along with the Great Sphinx.
 It's a statue of a legendary creature with the body of a lion and the head of a human.
 The statue is in front of the pyramid of Khafra, which is the middle pyramid.